scenarioo/scenarioo-format/README.md

 # scenarioo-format
-Specification of the FUTURE Scenarioo format
+Specification of the FUTURE Scenarioo format.
+See [format.md](format.md).